pmerrill/PebbleMVC/README.md

 Also, be sure to enter your **database credentials**, **site name**, and **URL root** in the **app/config/config.php** file.
 <br/>

-These constants are what you should be changing.
+The value of these constants are what you should be changing.
 <br/>

 ```php